 In step 2, you want to create content that captures your reader’s attention and creates in them the desire to stick around to the end.

-Have them not just fully digesting what you had to offer, but also to return again and again for the long term.
+Have them not just fully digest what you had to offer, but also to return again and again for the long term.
 In other words, get your readers to see the benefit to them in not missing your emails.

 So the question becomes ”How does one accomplish this?”